scipy/scipy/doc/source/dev/conduct/code_of_conduct.rst

 5. Be careful in the words that we choose.
 We are careful and respectful in our communication and we take responsibility for our own speech.
 Be kind to others.
 Do not insult or put down other participants.
-We will not accept harassment or other exclusionary behaviour.
-This includes, but is not limited to:
+We will not accept harassment or other exclusionary behaviour, such as:

     - Violent threats or language directed against another person.
     - Sexist, racist, or otherwise discriminatory jokes and language.